 - We recognise that children who have a Social Worker may have needed this due to abuse, neglect, and complex family circumstances, and that this potentially leaves them vulnerable to further harm.
 We also recognise that research shows that children who have a Social Worker, or have had a Social Worker, are at risk of lower educational outcomes than their peers. - When we are alerted to a pupil in our academy having a Social Worker, the Designated Safeguarding Lead will inform other staff in the academy on a case-by-case basis in order to ensure the best interests of the pupil are being considered with regards to their safety, welfare and educational outcomes.
-This may include classroom staff, pastoral and support staff, and/or admin staff. - The welfare and educational needs of our pupils with Social Workers, and those who have historically had a Social Worker, will be regularly reviewed by the Designated Safeguarding Lead to support teaching staff to provide additional academic support, as required, to promote their academic achievement.
-Half-termly vulnerable pupil meetings are held with the team of safeguarding leads to discuss all vulnerable pupils within the academy, review previous actions, track progress and implementation of support and agree next steps, if required.
-In addition, the Headteacher/DSL provides supervision to each DSL each half-term on their caseload of vulnerable pupils.
+This may include classroom staff, pastoral and support staff, and/or admin staff.

+- The welfare and educational needs of our pupils with Social Workers, and those who have historically had a Social Worker, will be regularly reviewed by the Designated Safeguarding Lead to support teaching staff to provide additional academic support, as required, to promote their academic achievement.
+Three-weekly vulnerable pupil meetings are held with the team of safeguarding leads to discuss all vulnerable pupils within the academy, review previous actions, track progress and implementation of support and agree next steps, if required.
+In addition, the DSL provides supervision to each DSL each half-term on their caseload of vulnerable pupils. - We will also work closely with the Virtual School Head and engage with any information and guidance arising from their strategic oversight of attendance, attainment and progress of all children with a Social Worker.

-Peer on peer abuse
+Child on child abuse